Exercise Intervention for Nurse Well-being

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the study team or your doctor.

-Is exercise intervention generally safe for nurses?
+What prior data suggests that this exercise intervention is safe for nurses?

 AB